Table Of Contents_

 Before you start, set the phone to video and align what you see on the touch screen with what you are going to shoot — in this case, a slow tracking shot of a dining room with the Dolly on a table.
 And by “slow” I mean the person pushing the Dolly (me) needs to take it easy and not rush.
 I practiced a few times before doing the actual shooting and was pleased with the results, but doing it more “Pro” would have meant having someone push while I supervised the shot (i.e., being just the director and not also the Dolly operator).
 And repeating the shot is a lot more precise when using the Dolly.
 I can see some really cool POV shots done from the ground with skateboarders too, but that’s for another time.

 The iStabilizer Dolly is professionally made and functions the same.
-If the camera “operator” is up to the task, then $59.95 buys you a camera rig for a smartphone that will handle a number of specific, cinema-type shots that will give your videos a polished and a professional look.
+If the camera “operator” is up to the task, then $59.95 buys you a camera rig for a smartphone or iPod Touch that will handle a number of specific, cinema-type shots that will give your videos a polished and a professional look.
+If you enjoyed this product review, please try taking a look at our other reviews and lists that cover a broad range of products, from the best cameras to self-balancing hoverboards to even products for your vehicle.